Svalbard Airport: Services

 On 14 August 1987, Braathens SAFE re-entered the market, flying in parallel with SAS to Tromsø and Oslo.
 For the first time, the scheduled flights to Oslo were offered as day flights instead of the night flights offered by SAS.
 In 2002, after SAS bought Braathens, the subsidiary took over all flights to Longyearbyen for the group.
 From May 2004, they merged to SAS Braathens, that again became SAS from 1 June 2007.
 From 1 April to 1 November 2004, Norwegian Air Shuttle introduced three weekly services from Longyearbyen to Tromsø and Oslo, using Boeing 737-300 aircraft, but the service was terminated due to low loads.
 A new service was started on 27 March 2008, with two direct services to Oslo, using larger Boeing 737-800 aircraft. but again the route was terminated later the same year.
 As of 2014, Norwegian is again flying to Svalbard from Oslo.
 Finnair announced plans to begin flights from Helsinki in summer 2016, but Norwegian authorities did not allow this route as it was not in bilateral agreement on air traffic between Finland and Norway.

 Norway has decided that from October 2017, Svalbard Airport shall not have international status, meaning that aircraft from other countries than Norway are not permitted anymore.
 As an exception, Russian aircraft are still allowed due to a treaty with Russia.
 The reason is that the airport is not in line with guidelines for international airports, because this is considered too costly for Norway.

+The entire Svea community is being dismantled and the area returned to nature, and so, the routes to Svea ceased in 2022.

 Facilities

 The airport is located 1.6 nmi northwest of Longyearbyen, the largest settlement on Svalbard.
 The airport also serves the nearby Russian settlement of Barentsburg.
 Mainland Norway is part of the Schengen Area, but Svalbard is excluded.
 At the airport, no passport control is carried out, although exit checks are performed in Oslo or Tromsø.
-A passport, a national ID card from an EU/EFTA country, Monaco or San Marino, or a Norwegian driving licence/photo bank card/military ID card is needed.

 There are 200 free outdoor parking spaces at the airport.
 Taxis, rental cars and airport coaches are also available (a shuttle bus operates to hotels and guesthouses in Longyearbyen and Nybyen).
 Scandinavian Airlines provides handling services through SAS Ground Services.

 The runway is 2483 m long and aligned 10/28 (roughly east–west), equipped with an instrument landing system, but there are no taxiways.
 The 45 m wide runway has two culverts that allow water from the mountain Platåberget to drain under it.
 About one-third of the runway is dug into the terrain, while about two-thirds is built on an embankment.
 A layer of frost-stable fill, varying from 1 to 4 m is under the runway to hinder the soil from unfreezing during summer.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Svalbard: